SuperYuro/SuperYuro/README.md

 # SuperYuro
 ## About me

-Foundational degree (Engineering) in Japan
+Foundation degree (Engineering) in Japan

 ## Interests